omer-sen/SystemsProgrammingHW1/README.txt

     client's data.
 In this case, the error is reported to the client, along with the number of bytes requested, and a NULL pointer is returned.

-in myfree() we can encounter 3 different errors:
+In myfree() we can encounter 3 different errors:

     1. The client attemtps to free a pointer that was not obtained from the mymalloc().
 We can catch this by making sure the pointer/address is within the bounds of the static global memory array, i.e "memory_start < ptr < memory_end".
 If not, we print out this error, and return NULL.

+    2. Pointer does not point to the beginning of a payload.
+This occurs when the metadata-iterating loop terminates.
+    Because we've already checked if the pointer was within the bounds of the heap, the only possible way this happens is if the client id not pass a correct pointer to the begninng of a payload.
+In this case we print out this error, and return NULL

-    2. Double free, because of the coallesing property of free, if a pointer is freed once, coallesed with another chunk, and freed again, there is no way of know if it used to point to a real chunk, because that data is now owned by another client.
+    2. Double free. because of the coallesing property of free, if a pointer is freed once, coallesed with another chunk, and freed again, there is no way of knowing if it used to point to a real chunk, because that data is now owned by another client.
 We could create a struct that kept track of all pointers, but we decided this was too much overhead only to report a specific kind of error.
     Instead we report a double free error twice.

-    3. Pointer does not point to the beginning of a chunk.

-    **we never look in the contents of pointer unless we're sure it starts at the beginning of chunk
+Once if a freed metadata is attempted to be freed twice, and another time when the metadata-iterator terminates, which means the given pointer does not point to the start of a chunk.
+Again this could be because the client attempted to free a chunk that has already been freed AND coallesed.
+In this case we print out this error, and return NULL.

 TESTING:
     TEST PLAN: